ACT Scores: Everything You Need to Know

 Section Scores

-The ACT exam comprises four sections:
+The ACT exam comprises three required sections and two optional sections:

 The score on each section is calculated by converting the raw score—the number of questions you answered correctly in a given section—to a scaled score in that 1-36 range.
 (There are no penalties for questions with an incorrect answer).